prrvchr/OAuth2OOo/README.md

 - 3 macros in Basic: `ChatGPTRequest`, `HTTPGetRequest` and `HTTPPostRequest` are available in: **Tools -> Macros -> Run Macros... -> My Macros -> OAuth2OOo**.
 Be careful, these macros **will not work if no document is open** (I don't know why?)...

 - From now on, with each push, a [workflow perform a scan][74] on the code with [Fluid Attacks][75].
-This was put in place to meet the re-validation requirements of the OAuth2OOo extension with Google.
+This has been implemented to follow the [Cloud Application Security Assessment][76] (CASA) and meet the requirements for revalidation of the OAuth2OOo extension with Google.

-- For the same reasons, the [Data Protection Policy][4] has been modified in order to specify the [Nature and scope rights over your data][76].
+- For the same reasons, the [Data Protection Policy][4] has been modified in order to specify the [Nature and scope rights over your data][77].

 ### What remains to be done for version 1.1.2: